thomst/logscan/README.rst

       -g, --grep PATTERN        print only lines where PATTERN was found -d, --date DATE           print all log-entries of DATE

-    argument for times:
+    arguments for times:
-      -t, --time [DATE] TIME    specify a point of time
+      -d, --date DATE           print all log-entries of DATE -t, --time [DATE] TIME    specify a point of time; use it twice to specify a start- and end-time

     argruments for durations:
       -W, --weeks WEEKS [DAYS [HOURS [MINUTES [SECONDS]]]]